Facts About Homelessness

 - Some families living in poverty, however, fall into homelessness, usually due to some unforeseen financial challenge, such as a death in the family, a lost job, or an unexpected bill, creating a situation where the family cannot maintain housing.

-- Fortunately, homelessness among families is typically not a long-term experience.
-About 75 percent of families who enter shelter are able to quickly exit with little or no assistance and never return.
+- Fortunately, homelessness among families is often not a long-term experience.
+About 75 percent of families who enter shelters are able to quickly exit with little assistance and never return.
 Some families, however, require more intensive assistance.

 - Over one-fifth of people experiencing homelessness were children (22%), 69 percent were over the age of 24, and nine percent were between the ages of 18 and 24.

 - Between 2015 and 2016, the number of people experiencing homelessness declined by three percent.
 Declines were composed entirely of people staying in sheltered locations (which declined by 5%).
 Homelessness increased among people staying in unsheltered locations (by 2%)